Fatal insomnia: Silvano, 1983, Bologna, Italy

-In late 1983, Italian neurologist/sleep expert Dr. Ignazio Roiter received a patient at the University of Bologna hospital's sleep institute.
-The man, known only as Silvano, decided in a rare moment of consciousness to be recorded for future studies and to donate his brain for research in hopes of finding a cure for future victims.
+In late 1983, Italian neurologist and clinical sleep specialist Dr. Ignazio Roiter evaluated a rapidly declining patient at the University of Bologna hospital's dedicated sleep institute.
+The patient, identified publicly only as Silvano, made a profound personal decision during a rare moment of waking consciousness to actively allow himself to be medically recorded for future studies.
+Furthermore, he arranged to donate his entire brain to neuropathological research following his death, explicitly in hopes of helping scientists find a cure for future victims of the then-unknown affliction.